-I’ve even gone so far as to challenge myself to not say “hurry up” to my kids (I still catch myself on occasion!)
+I’ve even gone so far as to challenge myself to never say “hurry up” to my kids (I still catch myself on school mornings though!)

-Whether we want to admit it or not, mothers have a HUGE amount of control over the family calendar — after all, we’re the ones who sign the kids up for all those extra-curricular activities, we’re the ones to pay for lessons and clubs, and we’re the ones who spend countless hours driving them back and forth.
+Whether we want to admit it or not, mothers have a HUGE amount of control over the family calendar — after all, we’re the ones who sign our kiddos up for all those extra-curricular activities, we’re the ones to pay for lessons and clubs, and we’re the ones who spend countless hours driving them back and forth.

 Yes, our children can learn many life lessons and useful skills from these extra activities… but they aren’t 100% necessary.

 In that post I wrote:

 Yes, use your gifts and talents to serve others.
 Use your time and energy to be a blessing to those in need.
 Use your money to make a difference… but also use discernment and say “no” when you have too much on your plate.

 There’s an unlimited number of “good things” you could say “yes” to every day… but if you don’t take care of your health, your family, your home, and your life, you will eventually burn out and realize you sacrificed an awful lot for those “yeses”.

 I often think back to that post when I need a little boost of encouragement to say “no” — because the truth is, I LOVE saying “yes” (especially to my kids!)